kierxin/The-Coolony-Game/README.md

 ![Prototype Screenshot](https://cdn.discordapp.com/attachments/865227670039560212/875478177819025418/Coolony_Prototype.png "Screenshot of the Figma Prototype")

 ### Technologies, Libraries, APIs
 This project will incorporate JavaScript unit testing, HTML’s drag-and-drop API, and CSS animations/parallax (in the 'how-to' section).

-Ideally, I will also enable users to click and drag around the game board (JavaScript event listeners), and maybe even zoom in/out (CSS transformations).

 The board may have a background graphic (SVG).

+Ideally, I will also enable users to click and drag around the game board (JavaScript event listeners).

 ### Implementation Timeline
 - Friday 8/13: Game (create grid board, ant instances, resource deposits, collected resources)